TathanDev/Ad-Astra-Addon-Tutorial/README.md

   "radius": 1.0 //Here, it's the firts planet in the solar system }
 ```
-‼️ : this file is only for the Planet Selection Screen
+‼️ : this file was only for the Planet Selection Screen

 - sky_renderers : this folder is important for the player immersion.
 In the folder, you will need to create a file for each dimension and orbit you will add UNLESS if you don"t want to change something in the sky.
 Here an exemple for an orbit :
 ```json